radeeyate/earth-core-robot/README.md

 [Design Specifications](./design.md)

-In the year 2142, humanity's insatiable curiosity looked inwards.
+In the year 2142, humanity's curiosity looked inwards.
 Project Icarus, a colossal undertaking aiming to delve into the Earth's heart, neared completion.
 At its core, quite literally, lay BR-723, a technological marvel – a robot crafted from Tantalum Hafnium Carbide, an alloy that can withhold the unimaginable pressures and heat of the mantle.

 BR-723, better known as "Coreseeker," was more than just bolts and wires.
 It housed a smart AI, capable of independent analysis and decision-making.
-In fact, if something went wrong, like a part breaking, it had sensors to detect it, 3d print new parts, and swap it out really quick.
+In fact, if something went wrong, like a part breaking, it had sensors to detect it, 3d print new parts, and swap it out.
 As launch day arrived, the world watched anxiously as Coreseeker, encased in its diamond-anvil-cell-like design, began its descent into the Mariana Trench, the deepest scar on the planet's face.

 The descent was agonizingly slow.
 Every meter conquered was a testament to Coreseeker's resilience.
 Weeks bled into months as the robot burrowed deeper, the pressure gauge a constant reminder of the immense weight of the world above.
 The pre-programmed course for the descent unfolded like this: